Lucas Lombriser: Research

 Lombriser's research is in Theoretical Cosmology, Dark Energy, and Alternative Theories of Gravity.
-In 2010 he was part of a research group that succeeded to conduct the first measurement of the $E_G$ quantity, a model-independent estimator for gravitational interactions on cosmological distances.
+In 2010 he was part of a research group that succeeded in making the first measurement of the $E_G$ quantity, a model-independent estimator for gravitational interactions at cosmological distances.
 In 2015 and 2016, Lombriser predicted the measurement of the gravitational wave speed with a neutron star merger and that this would rule out alternative theories of gravity as the cause of the late-time accelerated expansion of our Universe.
 This prediction and its implications became reality with GW170817.
 In 2019, he proposed the additional global variation of the General Relativistic Einstein-Hilbert action with respect to Newton's constant.
-This leads to a constraint equation on top of Einstein's field equations that after evaluation over the observable Universe provides a solution to the cosmological constant problem, which has persisted in the field since decades.
-In March 2020 Lombriser proposed that the much debated Hubble tension implies significant evidence that we are living in an underdense Hubble Bubble of 250 million light years in diameter.
-In April 2021 his team showed that this effects in a higher cosmic microwave background temperature than measured locally, which eases further cosmological tensions.
+This leads to a constraint equation upon Einstein's field equations which, after evaluation over the observable Universe, provides a solution to the decades-old cosmological constant problem.
+In March 2020 Lombriser proposed that the much-debated Hubble tension implies significant evidence that we are living in a Hubble Bubble that is 250 million light years in diameter and is 20% less dense than the cosmic average.
+In April 2021 his team showed that this results in a higher cosmic microwave background temperature than measured locally, which eases further cosmological tensions.

-Lombriser is involved in the Euclid space telescope mission by the European Space Agency (ESA) and the Euclid Consortium.
+Lombriser is involved in the Euclid space telescope mission of the European Space Agency (ESA) and the Euclid Consortium.
 He is also involved in the ESA Laser Interferometer Space Antenna (LISA) gravitational wave observatory.
 He is the PI of the DeepThought Project.

+In June 2023, Lombriser reported an alternative way of interpreting the available scientific data which suggested that the notion of an expanding universe may be more a "mirage" than an actuality.